venkat1004/talentscout/README.md

 bash
 Copy code
 streamlit run app.py
-This will start a local web server, and you can access the app by visiting http://localhost:8501 in your browser.
+This will start a local web server.
+Open your browser and navigate to http://localhost:8501 to use the app.

 🔧 Development
 Adding New Features
-Feel free to open a Pull Request (PR) to contribute to this project.
-If you're adding a new feature or fixing a bug, make sure to:
+Contributions are welcome!
+To add a new feature or fix a bug:

 Fork the repository.
 Create a new branch for your feature.
 Write tests for new functionality.
 Ensure that all tests pass.
-Create a PR with a detailed explanation of the changes.
+Create a Pull Request (PR) with a detailed explanation of the changes.

 👥 Contributing
-Contributions are welcome!
-Feel free to open issues, fork the repository, or submit pull requests.
+Feel free to open issues, fork the repository, or submit pull requests to contribute to the project.

 📄 License
 This project is open-source and available under the MIT License.

-✨ Acknowledgments
-Thanks to Groq for providing the AI API for generating technical questions.
-Streamlit for offering an amazing platform to deploy and share the app.